rushil-ojageer/rugbyunionmanagementsystem/README.md

 2. Operations like linking of a team to a stadium or transferring a player from his/her current team to another team is handled is custom services and custom endpoints.

+<h2>List any encountered obstacles and how you solved them</h2>

+<h2>List resources used and relevant references</h2>

+<h2>How long you took to complete the assignment</h2>

+<h2>If you had more time, what would you do differently?
+Also, what would you have added additionally?</h2>